 Restoring a Landmark, Renewing a Legacy

-After more than 70 years, a steeple will once again rise above Trinity Lutheran Church in Boonsboro.
+After more than 70 years, a steeple has risen once again above Trinity Lutheran Church in Boonsboro.
 Originally built in 1870, Trinity’s wooden steeple stood as a visual and spiritual landmark along Main Street until it was removed following a series of lightning strikes and fires.
-Now, with the strength and safety of modern aluminum construction, we are excited to bring the steeple back—restoring not just a piece of our church’s architecture, but also a part of our town’s historic charm.
+Now, with the strength and safety of modern aluminum construction, we were able to bring the steeple back—restoring not just a piece of our church’s architecture, but also a part of our town’s historic charm.

-Work began in mid-May by Franklin Builders to prepare the brick tower base for the steeple, which will be custom fabricated with the measurements taken.
-It will take approximately 6 months to fabricate and deliver the steeple so Trinity is hopeful it may be erected by the end of 2025.
+Work began in mid-May 2025 by Franklin Builders to prepare the brick tower base for the steeple, which was custom fabricated with the measurements taken.
+It took approximately 6 months to fabricate and deliver the steeple, which was installed on November 20, 2025.

 Interestingly, workers found piles of ash in the tower, evidence of the historic fires related to the original steeple.
 The tower also still contains the bell which Trinity rings each Sunday morning at 10:15 to announce the beginning of worship.

-Our new steeple is generously being donated by the Cline family in memory of their father, grandfather and husband C. Rodney Cline — a lifelong member and pillar of our congregation.
+Our new steeple was generously donated by the Cline family in memory of father, grandfather and husband C. Rodney Cline — a lifelong member and pillar of our congregation.
 Rodney devoted much time, energy and leadership to Trinity over many years.

 Before his passing, he was part of a Trinity subcommittee that re-established the church’s carillon that plays hymns and chimes throughout Boonsboro, a project that Rodney was very pleased to see come to fruition.
 It is also one that many members of of our community have told us they love.